boholder/puntgun/docs/configuration.md

 ### Registering a Twitter API credential

-When the tool is first launched there is interactive guide procedure instructing you on how to register and save your credentials, if you don't want to try it right away you can just skip this step.
+When the tool is first launched there is interactive guide procedure instructing you on how to register and save your credentials, if you don't want to try it right away you can skip this part.

 For registering a credential, first you need a Twitter account (you already have one I guess), and you need to bind a phone number with that account.
 You can do unbind after get the credential, and the credential will remain valid.
 But Twitter already saved a new line of record about your phone inside the user table, now it's up to you whether you want to continue or not.